 How does cruise control work on a motorcycle?
 Is it the same as a car?

-Cruise control on a motorcycle is different than in car because the rider has more direct input to how it operates.
-The cruise control feature can be set by using an electronic device that plugs into the bike’s standard OBD-II port which then communicates with other aspects of its electronics such as throttle and gearbox pressure sensor, engine RPM (from crank position sensors) or brake force from ABS systems and others.
+Cruise control on a motorcycle is different than in a car because the rider has more direct input to how it operates.
+This feature can be set by using an electronic device that plugs into the bike’s standard OBD-II port which then communicates with other aspects of its electronics such as throttle and gearbox pressure sensor, engine RPM (from crank position sensors), or brake force from ABS systems and others.

 In summary, whilst some motorcycles may have cruise control as an option, it is not a good idea.
 The installation can be very expensive and the safety features of a motorcycle such as ABS will be compromised.
 I think at a fundamental level, we need to understand that motorcycles and cars are just different vehicles and should be treated as such.
 We shouldn’t be trying to add in-car features into a motorcycle.
 Think of airbags, on a car, it’s a great idea, less so on a motorcycle.